 No need to look around for places selling tampons!
 Can focus all my energy on trying to find chocolate and pancakes instead!

-Let me know what you think of the mens-cup and what advantages I might have forgotten about!
+Let me know what you think of the diva-cup and what advantages I might have forgotten about!